CREDIT CARD PAYMENT PROCESSING: A GUIDE FOR MERCHANTS

 Your merchant service provider takes on the risk of providing you a merchant account and is ultimately responsible for any fraud that could occur.
 Your rate with the MSP will reflect the amount of risk involved with your industry.
 In fact, some merchant service providers will not approve a number of high risk industries.
 These fees are transaction based and are a percentage plus a flat per transaction fee, for instance .50 + $.10.

 This model can become more complex on your merchant services statement since interchange or wholesale cost can fluctuate depending on several factors.
 If the card presented is a rewards card or if it is a swiped transaction verses a card not present transaction, these will impact your pricing.

-Tiered Pricing – This plan categorizes each card transaction into one of three categories:
+Tiered Pricing – This plan categorizes each debit or credit card transaction into one of three categories:

 - Qualified –This is usually the lowest rate and is applied when transactions are swiped at a card-present terminal.

 - Mid qualified –This mid level rate is applied when card numbers are typed into a system rather than swiped.
 This is usually the case with card not present transactions (online or telephone payments).
 Requiring an address and CVV code can help move a card not present transaction to a mid qualified rate from a non qualified rate, resulting in a significant savings on your merchant fees.